Holdem Manager requires PostgreSQL to be installed and running for Database queries.

 - C:\Program Files\PostgreSQL\8.x\bin\postgres.exe

-Add exceptions to the firewall to allow the four programs listed above FULL Internet access.
+Add exceptions to the firewall to allow the five programs listed above FULL Internet access.
 Then restart the computer for the changes to take place.

-If problems continue, please ask for help in the forums.
+If problems continue, please ask for help in the forums or email us via the 'Contact Support' link here.

 Norton Website: http://www.symantec.com/norton/index.jsp